 I must confess, I have been somewhat weary as of late.
 Weary of all the voices out there supposedly speaking for God.
 Sometimes people think they are mad at God when really they are just mad when they find out that the god of their own creation doesn’t exist.
 Unmet expectations are dangerous.
 They’re dangerous in any relationship.
 People will fail you.
 Programs will fail you.
 But God and His word will never fail you.
 It has been rightly said that a “Scripture out of context is a pretext.”
 James 3:1 says, “Not many of you should become teachers, my brothers, for you know that we who teach will be judged with greater strictness.”
 That’s sobering isn’t it?
 Perhaps we should be more careful in the way we wield the sword of the Spirit.
 It is the Word of God that stands forever, not some popular teacher’s interpretation.
 Be careful who you listen to.
 Be careful of your expectations.
 Don’t be mad at God for something He never said.
 Life and ministry are filled with tension aren’t they?
 Somedays I feel very spiritual, like I could move a mountain with my prayers.
 Other days, my mind races at 1,000 miles per minute trying to think of strategies to raise money, help our missionaries, and do what God has called me to do.
 Maybe Abraham felt a certain tension when God promised him a son and he tried to make something happen on his own.
 Maybe the Apostle Paul, no slouch in the faith department, felt the tension too when he made tents.
 Paul, one of the greatest theological intellects to ever walk the planet, worked with his hands.
 We serve a Creator who can walk on the water and cause others to do so, yet for most of His earthly ministry he sailed to and fro on a boat.

 I remember when my dad was sick with dementia for ten years, we earnestly prayed and believed God for his healing, but we still needed a caregiver to stop by sometimes and help him get out of bed.
 How do we walk by faith and not by sight?
 Jesus told us not to worry about tomorrow.
 I mean, the lilies don’t worry, why should I?
 And yet, I’m not a plant, so I must confess, I do worry from time to time.
 It’s easy to be philosophically or theologically correct, but daily life is where the rubber meets the road.
 As many others have said, it is our actions that reveal what we really believe.
 It’s easy to have faith for someone else, but in the back of our minds, we wonder if God really sees us the way we’re so confident He sees someone else.
 There are no easy answers.
 My guess is that this struggle is partially what life is all about.
 The great men and women of old struggled with this tension, why would I expect things to be any different for you or me?
 2023 is almost over.
 2024 is almost here.
 I have hopes and dreams.
 I have struggles and tensions.
 But most of all, I have faith in the One who knows my weakness, yet will cause all things to be alright in the end.
 “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
 And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
-(Romans 8:26-28) I have a confession to make.
-I can be very critical and judgmental sometimes.
-I try to convince myself that it’s wisdom or discernment or something like that, but it’s really just good ole’ fashioned judgment.
+(Romans 8:26-28) |

 Categories |